“She looketh well to the ways of her household, and eateth not the bread of idleness.”(Proverbs 31:27)

 This world is blatantly pushing Satan’s agenda and I would be a fool to just volunteer my children over to the system.
 Mothers have been given such a big and awesome responsibility to primarily raise the children upright in the fear and admonition of the Lord.
 And I don’t care what the world says, I know from experience that you can NOT do that wholeheartedly at work.

 It’s like we’re always looking for some grand opportunity to witness to somebody as we overlook our very own children who also need to hear AND SEE the gospel.
 And by no means does this mean that my children are perfect (or exempt from anything) but that’s okay because I’m not raising them upright for my own pride or glory anyway.

 This life is not a game.
 And even though ultimately they have to live their own, my job as a parent is to lead them (by example!) onto the right path in hopes that they’ll go on to follow Jesus.

-So yeah, this is why I quit my job to stay home full-time.
-And what a blessing it is my sisters to be able to commit like this!
+So yeah, basically, that is why I quit my job to stay home full-time.
+And what a blessing it is to be able to serve and to commit like this!

 ♥♥If you’ve enjoyed this post, you’ll probably enjoy the conversations in this video as well.